sabre-io/uri/README.md

 with URIs, staying true to the rules of [RFC3986][2].

 Partially inspired by [Node.js URL library][3], and created to solve real problems in PHP applications.
-100% unitested and many tests are based on examples from RFC3986.
+100% unit tested and many tests are based on examples from RFC3986.

 The library provides the following functions: